obinesto/youtube-clone/README.md

 ## 🛠️ Technology Stack

 - **Frontend**
-  - Next.js 15
+  - Next.js 15 or later
-  - React 19
+  - React 19 or later
   - TanStack Query for data fetching
   - Tailwind CSS for styling
   - Radix UI for accessible components
   - Zustand for state management

 - **Backend & Database**
-  - Supabase for database and authentication
+  - Supabase for database and storage
-  - Firebase for additional services
+  - Firebase for database and authentication
   - YouTube Data API integration
+  - Node.js for server files

 ## 📦 Dependencies